rcubillo/projecttwo/README.md

 ## Overview

-ServUs Nashville is a volunteer community board where users can post volunteer jobs or search for like minded individuals that may be interested in voluntering for similar service oppourtunities.
+ServUs Nashville is a volunteer community board where users can post volunteer jobs or search for like minded individuals that may be interested in volunteering for similar service oppourtunities.

 ## Live Demo